Conflict of Interest and Conflict of Commitment Policy

 Inappropriate use of University resources includes the following:

-- More than incidental use of University staff on an employee’s outside consulting or business activities without prior approval by the Dean/immediate supervisor.
+- More than incidental use of University staff on an employee’s outside consulting or business activities without prior approval by the dean/immediate supervisor;

-- Granting outside entities access to McNeese resources or services for purposes unrelated to sanctioned University activities.
+- Granting outside entities access to McNeese resources or services for purposes unrelated to sanctioned University activities;

-- Unilaterally appropriating patentable inventions or protectable software rather than disclosing such products for its determination of ownership in accordance with University policy.
-See the "Intellectual Property and Shared Royalties Policy."
+- Unilaterally appropriating patentable inventions or protectable software rather than disclosing such products for its determination of ownership in accordance with University policy (see Intellectual Property and Shared Royalties Policy);

-- Using for personal gain, or granting others unauthorized access to, confidential information acquired through conduct of University business or research activity, including, for example: medical, personnel, or security records of individuals; proprietary knowledge about the corporate affairs or business dealings of the University; and information from public agencies concerning contract awards or regulatory decisions in advance of their public release date.
+- Using for personal gain, or granting others unauthorized access to, confidential information acquired through conduct of University business or research activity, including, for example: medical, personnel, or security records of individuals; proprietary knowledge about the corporate affairs or business dealings of the University; and information from public agencies concerning contract awards or regulatory decisions in advance of their public release date; and

 - Providing preferential access to research results, materials, or products generated from University teaching or research activities to an outside entity for personal financial gain.
 (This would not preclude appropriate licensing arrangements for inventions, or consulting on the basis of sponsored project results where there is significant additional work or expertise involved.)

-Conflict of Interest and Conflict of Commitment Reporting Requirements
+Conflict of Interest/Commitment Reporting Requirements

 - Fund University-sponsored research in which the employee participates or proposes to participate;